 The Graduate School of Arts and Sciences

 The Yale Graduate School of Arts and Sciences is one of fourteen schools comprising Yale University and the only one that awards the degrees of Doctor of Philosophy, Master of Philosophy, Master of Arts, Master of Science, and Master of Advanced Study.
 The work of the Graduate School is carried on in the divisions of the Humanities, Social Sciences, and Biological and Physical Sciences.
-Fifty-six departments and programs offer courses of study leading to the Ph.D. degree.
-There are eighteen programs that terminate with the master’s degree.
+Fifty-seven departments and programs offer courses of study leading to the Ph.D. degree.
+Nineteen departments and programs offer terminal master’s degrees.

 Yale began to offer graduate education in 1847, and in 1861 it conferred the first Ph.D. degrees in North America.
 In 1876 Yale became the first American university to award the Ph.D. to an African American.
 The Graduate School of Arts and Sciences was formally established in 1892, when the first dean was appointed.
 It was in that same year that women were first admitted as candidates for the doctorate.

 The Graduate School community has grown vigorously since the early twentieth century; today it comprises more than 2,800 graduate students and a faculty of nearly 1,000 who are among the world’s most distinguished teachers and scholars.
 Admission to the Graduate School is highly competitive; currently each entering class is made up of about 650 students.